 Cordova real estate is some of the most expensive in Alaska, although Cordova house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cordova is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Cordova isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cordova are a mix of both white- and blue-collar jobs.
 Overall, Cordova is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Cordova who work in office and administrative support (12.89%), management occupations (12.24%), and farm management occupations (11.32%).

-Overall, Cordova’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Cordova’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cordova has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cordova a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Cordova is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Cordova is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 10.21 minutes getting to work every day.

-Cordova is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Cordova does not have a public transit system used by locals to get to and from work.

-The overall education level of Cordova is somewhat higher than in the average US city of 21.84%: 28.58% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Cordova who are college-educated is somewhat higher than the average US community of 21.84%: 28.58% of adults in Cordova have at least a bachelor's degree.

 Cordova is an extremely ethnically-diverse city.
 The people who call Cordova home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cordova residents report their race to be White, followed by Asian.
 Important ancestries of people in Cordova include German, Irish, Hungarian, English, and Norwegian.